 You can use it to preserve a company’s reputation and identity.

-Companies should use these standards to define rules used to verify emails’ authenticity under their domains.
+Companies should use these standards to define rules to verify emails’ authenticity under their domains.

 Educate your users & customers

-A great way to prevent email marketing cyber attacks is to communicate with your customers about security regularly.
+A great way to prevent email marketing cyber attacks is to regularly communicate with your customers about security.

 This communication should entail the latest security threats and prevent them, especially in the email domain.

 Therefore, educating them on how to open, analyse and act upon emails safely goes a long way in preventing scams, downloading malware, or falling for a phishing attack.